Prevent Summertime Accidents with Simple Precautions

 Some of the other factors that led to fatal water-related accidents in Florida included alcohol, inattention, and collisions.
 In fact, intoxication played a role in more than 19% of the crashes that were reported.
 These statistics show why it is so important to have a designated sober driver when on a boat.

 Another water related activity that is popular in Florida is parasailing.
 However, this can become an extremely dangerous activity if safety is overlooked.
 Make sure to find a parasailing company that has competent, trained staff members who don’t ignore the weather warnings or uses old or malfunctioning equipment.
 Also, be sure the company you use is licensed and make sure no red flags are up before you hit the water.

 Do You Need an Attorney?

 Unfortunately, the summer months see an uptick in the number of water-related accidents in Florida.
 If you are injured because of someone else’s fault or negligence, then you need to contact a personal injury attorney in Florida.
-To learn more, contact the lawyers at the Leifer Law Firm by calling 561-440-8531.
+To learn more, contact the lawyers at Leifer & Ramirez by calling 561-440-8531.